lalamax3d/Simple-React-Mosaic-Gallery/README.md

-# React Gallery App
+# React Portfolio Minimalist Website

 ## Description

 <img src="./src/img/img0.jpg" alt="drawing" width="300" align="right"/>

-Most simple mosaic gallery app with React and Material UI one can possibly imagine.
+It started as most simple mosaic gallery app with React and Material UI one can possibly imagine.

 Started following this [YouTube Tutorial](https://www.youtube.com/watch?v=cDwa_JwuC-w) and then added some of my own features.

 - lazy loading using [react-lazy-load-image-component](https://www.npmjs.com/package/react-lazy-load-image-component)
 - simple python script to generate json file with image urls from a folder(quick and dirty / minimalist approach)
+- then added video gallery (as main page) using [react-html5video](https://www.npmjs.com/package/react-html5video)
+- later on filteration for video and image gallery

+Now can be used as a template for a minimalist portfolio website.
+I will be using it as a template for my own portfolio [website](https://filmfactory.tv).

 ## How Project was Created